carpentries-incubator/machine-learning-trees-python/_episodes/03-variance.md

 ![Simple tree (depth 5)](../fig/section3-fig5.png){: width="900px"}

 Above we can see that we are using random subsets of data, and as a result, our decision boundary can change quite a bit.
-As you could guess, we actually don't want a model that randomly works well and randomly works poorly, so you may wonder why this is useful.
+As you could guess, we actually don't want a model that randomly works well and randomly works poorly.

-The trick is that by combining many of instances of "high variance" classifiers (decision trees), we can end up with a single classifier with low variance.
 There is an old joke: two farmers and a statistician go hunting.
 They see a deer: the first farmer shoots, and misses to the left.
 The next farmer shoots, and misses to the right.
 The statistician yells "We got it!!".

 While it doesn't quite hold in real life, it turns out that this principle does hold for decision trees.
 Combining them in the right way ends up building powerful models.

+> ## Question
+> a) Why are decision trees considered have high variance?
+> b) An "ensemble" is the name used for a machine learning model that aggregates the decisions of multiple sub-models.
+Why might creating ensembles of decision trees be a good idea?
+> > ## Answer
+> > a) Minor changes in the data used to train decision trees can lead to very different model performance.
+> > b) By combining many of instances of "high variance" classifiers (decision trees), we can end up with a single classifier with low variance.
+> {: .solution}
+{: .challenge}

 {% include links.md %}